Three hikers rescued from forest near North Gower, Ont.

 The hikers were able to locate a communal cabin in the woods while waiting to be rescued, and started a fire to stay warm.
 Ottawa Fire Service Public Information Officer Nicholas DeFazio says officials told the hikers to stay in place.

-"Firefighters made their way through extremely difficult terrain on our snowmobiles and in wet suits to eventually make their way to the hikers over three hours later," Ottawa fire said in a statement.
+"Firefighters made their way through extremely difficult terrain on our snowmobiles and in dry suits to eventually make their way to the hikers over three hours later," Ottawa fire said in a statement.

 "They were very kind, very thankful for our services and that's what we're here for," DeFazio said.
 "These things happen and you know, everyone can learn from it so we are always happy to help."